 Feelings of worthlessness can come at any time in our life’s.
 But Never Think You Are Worthless.
 If you are feeling like you aren’t worthy of the things you have in your life, you might be wondering what has happened to your self-confidence.

-When you start to appreciate things around you and smile to others, you will surely receive a smile back from them.
-My advice is, try to stay away from people who make you feel sad.
+When you start to appreciate things around you and smile at others, you will surely receive a smile back from them.
+My advice is, to try to stay away from people who make you feel sad.

 Don’t do things that hurt you.
 Whenever you feel low, just go out of your room, take a stroll in the park or better in nature, watch your favorite show, talk to people, go to the kitchen and start cooking something for yourself or the family.

 And always think positively, just believe that everything happens for a good reason.
 Instead of whining about one small thing, just move on and face the rest.
 You are not worthless, nobody is.
 When you make your family and friends around you smile, they are happy looking at you, you are not really worthless.

 If someone else has been telling you that you are not good, just ignore the person and move on.
 The more you dig into your thoughts about what others have said about you or to you, the less power they have over you, and the more likely you are to be able to create new thoughts about yourself.

 Osho, an Inspirational and motivational speaker once said: “Nobody can say anything about you.
 Whatsoever people say is about themselves.
 But you become very shaky because you are still clinging to a false center.
 That false center depends on others, so you are always looking at what people are saying about you.
 And you are always following other people, you are always trying to satisfy them.
 You are always trying to be respectable; you are always trying to decorate your ego.
 This is suicidal.
 Rather than being disturbed by what others say, you should start looking inside yourself.”